 3. Prepare for the Worst

 Whatever your biggest fear is, there’s always an answer for it.
 Lettuce in your teeth?
-Pack a compact mirror and floss in your bag (among these other handy items).
+Pack a compact mirror and floss in your bag (among these other essentials you should always bring to an interview).
 Worried about not having a good response to a tricky question?
 Be proactive and learn how to cover your tracks when you don’t know an answer.
 By thinking ahead, you can truly rest assured knowing that even if the worst happens, you’re more than ready to handle it.

 4. Make an Interview Cheat Sheet